josca42/veritas/README.md

 ## Structure

+Currently

 ### Data

 A zip folder with all the data can be downloaded from the following [link]().
 Unzipping the folder will give you the folder structure shown below.
+Make sure to create a .env file in the project root and add the environment variable DATA_DIR= >Insert Path to data folder<.

 ```
 📦data
  ┣ 📂articles